 She kneels to take a cup of wine from her father and then kneels to present the cup of wine to her future husband.
 This is a symbolic way of presenting/introducing her future husband to her family.

 The only time that the husband kneels is after accepting the cup of wine from his wife; and in the presence of his father-in-law; he kneels together with his wife and drinks the wine.

 This is also a symbolic way for the man to officially ask the permission of the bride’s father to take his daughter as his wife.

 Thereafter, the husband is told what it will take to make the woman his wife.
 He will have to pay dowry; settle every entitlement that is due to every segment of the community and bear the total cost of the traditional wedding ceremony, etc.

-Unlike in African tradition, it is the bride’s family that cater for the cost of the European/Christian wedding ceremony.
-That means that the bride family is marrying the man, contrasting the African tradition.
+Unlike in African tradition, it is the bride’s family that caters to the cost of the European/Christian wedding ceremony.
+That means that the bride's family is marrying the man, contrasting the African tradition.
 As it is said; ‘who pays the piper calls the tune’.

 So the man is taken to a church or to a marriage registry where he is the first to say ‘I do’ and the first to sign the marriage register, and the first to ‘tie the nuptial’, at this point, the man is fully tied.

 In the end, the marriage certificate will be handed over to the wife signifying that henceforth; she owns the husband - after all, he has left his father’s house to join his wife.

 Everything that the husband owns from now on belongs to the wife.
 If there’s a divorce, the woman is very likely to have custody of the children and keep the family home despite that it was the man who bought the house.